aasmunkv/nam-shub-01/README.md

-A neat way of only using e.g. GPU 1 and 2, if one does not want (or need) to use all four at the same time, is by adding the following three lines of code at the start of your Python script.
+A neat way of only using e.g. GPU 1 and 2, if one does not want (or need) to use all four at the same time, is by adding the following three lines of code at the beginning of your Python script, i.e. at your programs entry point (BEFORE all other imports are executed).
 ```python
 import os
 os.environ["CUDA_DEVICE_ORDER"]="PCI_BUS_ID"